johnnolan/dnd-vlendir-campaign/src/vlendir/Campaign Notes/Chapter 3/Session 42 - Common Ground.md

  Lorena tries to fly over to see a break but finds none.
 Ania Aldabra Rivers steps forward with Dragon and the trees part way allowing them all through.

  Travelling down the pathway through the trees, they come to an opening with a small hut to one side, a bench and a beautiful clear water lake.
-Standing there are Lila Tengo](/w/vlendir-drusslegend/a/lila-tengo-person) and [Uldon Tengo.
+Standing there are Lila Tengo and Uldon Tengo.

  They find out that this forest has grown out from T'u-Sin and the cavern now completely flooded.
 This area is protected by a Fey enchantment of some kind and should Dragon wish to stay, he will be able to return to Aldabra at any time under water.